emu-russia/psxrev/wiki_eng/sdk.md

 The main development tool was PsyQ from SN SYSTEMS.
 PsyQ contained a C compiler (CCPSX), an assembler (ASPSX), a linker (PSYLINK), and a library manager (PSYLIBD).

-In addition to the utilities for building programs it also included libraries written by Sony to interact with the PlayStation hardware, as well as header files (INCLUDE) for these libraries.
+In addition to the utilities for building programs it also included libraries written by SONY to interact with the PlayStation hardware, as well as header files (INCLUDE) for these libraries.
 There were several versions of PsyQ and they differed with minor changes (bug fixes in the libraries).

 PsyQ also included the basic documentation: Library Overview (LIBOVR) and Library Reference (LIBREF).

-Versions of PsyQ:
+Known versions of PsyQ (the list will be extended with information about the release date and, if possible, a list of important fixes):
+- 2.6
+- 3.0
 - 3.3
+- 3.4
+- 3.5
+- 3.6.0
+- 3.6.1
+- 3.7
 - 4.0
+- 4.1
 - 4.2
 - 4.3
 - 4.3.1
 - 4.4
 - 4.6: 27/JUL/1999
 - 4.7: 02/FEB/2000

+There is a great repository for reverse-engineering programs written with PsyQ SDK: https://github.com/lab313ru/ghidra_psx_ldr

 ### Documentation